You are here

 This is a flexible role, which can sometimes be partly carried out away from the bureau and outside their opening hours.
 It can involve:

-• Completing and collating evidence forms that record information about the problems
+• Completing and collating evidence forms that record information about the problems that clients experience

-• Undertaking local campaigns
+• Contributing to planning and undertaking local campaigns